-TRL's business is sourced both through brokers and directly with cedants.
-84% is written through our broker channel with the remaining 16% written on a direct basis.
-As well as writing the business through traditional sources, we have developed additional distribution capabilities such as TransRe's Lloyd's Corporate Member, TReIMCo, and via a quota share from TransRe's Gibraltar operation, Calpe Insurance Company Limited.
+TRL's business is mainly sourced both through brokers 92% (2016: 84%) and directly with cedants 8% (2016: 16%).
+As well as writing the business through these traditional sources, TransRe has developed additional distribution capabilities which are supported by TRL such as its Lloyd's Corporate Member, TReIMCo, and a Gibraltar operation, Calpe Insurance Company Limited ("Calpe").

 In April 2016 TRL assumed some business from TRC's Tokyo office which covered risks with a wider territorial scope than Japanese domestic.
 This covers policyholders Japanese Interests Abroad (JIA) and amounted to \$6,600k of written premium.
-This is expected to grow in 2017.
+This is grew slightly in 2017.